AndreaLindaas/bidbitz/README.md

 Bidbitz is my semester project for the third semester.
 It is supposed to show my skills learned over the past three semesters.
 The goal is to create a auction site from scratch with only API`s provided by the school.

+Read more in the report delivered in Moodle.

 ## Technical

 Some of the technologies used in this project.